Full Face Snorkel Mask Reviews – The Safest Brands and Pros and Cons

 Ocean Reef Aria QR Full Face Snorkel Mask

-If you cannot get a good fit with one of the SEAC masks above, then consider the Ocean Reef Aria, that is a patented design and is tested for safe CO2 levels.
+The Ocean Reef Aria (on Amazon) full face snorkel mask is a patented design and is tested for safe CO2 levels and breathing resistance.
 They use the same testing machines as used for diving rebreather full face masks.
-They have found that the harder you breathe, the less CO2 buildup there is.

 In all of these masks the snorkel has three separated tubes contained within it, the center one is for the inhale, and the outside ones are for the exhale.
 But we did not breathe as easily in the Ocean Reef mask as the SEAC above.

-Ocean Reef now has an Aria QR, which has quick release clips on the mask strap, which is the one we would get because of that feature.
+Ocean Reef now has an Aria QR+ (on Amazon), which has quick release clips on the mask strap, which is the one we would get because of that feature.
 These masks are made in Italy and come in three sizes, including a child’s.

-There are accessories for these masks to add a Snorkie Talkie radio communicator, a GoPro camera mount (not a great tool, read more below), a marker wing and an optical lens support.
+There are accessories for these masks to add a Snorkie Talkie radio communicator, a GoPro camera mount (not a great tool, read more below), and an optical lens support, all links to Amazon.

 Is a Full Face Snorkeling Mask Right for You?